-The National Center for Policy Analysis and Debate Central are proud to announce the opening of the 2014-2015 Young Patriots Essay Contest!
-Entrants have the opportunity to compete for $10,000 in scholarship money, a free trip to Dallas to be recognized, and more!
+The National Center for Policy Analysis and Debate Central are happy to announce the 2015-2016 Young Patriots Essay Contest, Sponsored by Copart.
+Entrants have the opportunity to showcase their writing skills and compete for $9,000 in scholarship money.

-The Young Patriots Essay Contest is designed to challenge high school students to creatively solve problems in the realm of economics and public policy through the art of writing.
-We assign a controversial topic each year and only THREE winners are chosen out of hundreds of essay submissions.
+The Young Patriots Essay Contest is designed to challenge middle and high school students to creatively engage with public policy and current events through the art of writing.
+We assign a controversial topic each year, and THREE winners are chosen to receive a scholarship out of hundreds of essay submissions.

 Last year’s first place contest winner receiving his scholarship award.

 Here at Debate Central, we aim to provide debaters with useful, topic-specific research they won’t find anywhere else.
 That’s why, each year, we commission a paper from an expert in the resolution’s area of controversy.

 The 2015-2016 policy (CX) debate topic is “Resolved: The United States federal government should substantially curtail its domestic surveillance.”
 These debates are certain to deal with difficult questions surrounding how the USFG should best balance the competing interests of privacy and civil liberties with national security and defense. [..]